CebolaLab/ATAC-seq/README.md

 wigCorrelate <sample>_rep1_macs2_FE.bw <sample>_rep2_macs2_FE.bw
 ```

-Assuming there is a staisfactory correlation, call peaks on the combined replicates by including all the files in the `macs2 callpeak` command:
+Assuming there is a satisfactory correlation, call peaks on the combined replicates by including all the files in the `macs2 callpeak` command:

 ```bash